anweshasruti/anweshasruti.github.io/README.md

 These are the source files for my website/archive/blog.

-The site is built with Jekyll and hosted using :contentReference[oaicite:0]{index=0} Pages.
+The site is built with Jekyll and automatically deployed using GitHub Pages.